Andrea Pastore

-Andrea Pastore (born 14 June 1994) is an Italian professional football player who currently plays for Miami United FC in the National Premier Soccer League.
+Andrea Pastore (born 14 June 1994) is an Italian professional footballer who plays as a defender for Miami United FC in the National Premier Soccer League.

-Club career
+Career

-He played for Bari until the age of 17, then moved to Serie A Tim club Robur Siena in order to play the Campionato Primavera 1.
+Pastore played for Bari until the age of 17, then moved to Serie A Tim club Robur Siena in order to play the Campionato Primavera 1.

 He signed his first contract and was loaned to Lega Pro Seconda Divisione team U.S. Borgo a Buggiano 1920, where he made 29 appearances and scored 1 goal.

-He made his Serie C debut for Pontedera on September 1, 2013 in a game against Grosseto, collecting 25 appearances and scoring 2 goals.
+He made his Serie C debut for Pontedera on 1 September 2013 in a game against Grosseto, collecting 25 appearances and scoring 2 goals.
 After two consecutive seasons of high quality performances, he was bought by Serie B team Trapani Calcio signing a 2-year contract.
 He will make his debut with Serse Cosmi as head-coach during an away match against Livorno.

-On August 7, 2018, he signed a two-year contract with Serie C club Virtus Francavilla, where he collected 33 appearances and managed to score up to 5 goals and 5 assists under the management of head-coach Antonio Calabro, helping his team reach the historical Lega Pro 2016-2017 Promotion Playoffs milestone.
+On 7 August 2018, he signed a two-year contract with Serie C] club Virtus Francavilla, where he collected 33 appearances and managed to score up to 5 goals and 5 assists under the management of head-coach Antonio Calabro, helping his team reach the historical Lega Pro 2016-2017 Promotion Playoffs milestone.